subyogi/subyogi.github.io/pages/tab1.md

 ---
 layout: default
-title: Tab 1
+title: Publications
 ---

 ## Tab 1 Content

-this is tab 1
+this is tab Publications